4strid/nekodb/README.md

 ### Validators

-In addition to checking the type, each builtin typeclass contains a number of validator methods that can perform more specific validation.
+In addition to checking the type, each built-in typeclass contains a number of validator methods that can perform more specific validation.
 Length limiting strings is one example.
 These are called as methods on the typeclass, and return a new typeclass.